Term | Definition |

 Specify the Type field.
 This defines the nature of the billing category, such as Time Category.

+Enter the Organisation Reference.
+This links the category to your organisation’s records.
 Enter the Archive Date if needed.
 This sets when the category should be archived.

 To set rate details, click Draft Rate Sets.